 It would be easy just to tell you like everything about the Full Focus Planner.
 But let me highlight what I LOVE about it.

-The lay out of the Full Focus Planner is very well thought through.
+The layout of the Full Focus Planner is very well thought through.
 Its coaching users to stay on track with goals throughout the quarter and year.
 Each planner has a 90-day cycle, focusing on one quarter.
 But it has an overview of the entire year included in each planner as well, keeping the big picture in mind as you move along.

 The first thing you find when you open the Full Focus Planner is an annual goals page where you can write ten big goals you have for the year.
-Next to each of the goals, you’ll find a collum to note which quarter you want to fulfill your goal, giving you a great overview of your goals for the coming year and when you want to give focus on each of them.
+Next to each of the goals, you’ll find a collum to note which quarter you want to fulfill your goal, giving you an excellent overview of your goals for the coming year and when you want to give focus on each of them.

 Half of the daily pages spread is for notes.
 I use that page for setting my daily intentions and as my journal reflecting on each day before I go to bed.